If you own a credit card you no longer use, you may consider canceling that card.

 Why?
 When computing your credit score, the three major credit reporting agencies take into account the length of time you’ve had a credit file open.

 If your credit score is excellent, closing one card may not have a big effect on your standing.
-But someone who has less-than-stellar credit might not benefit from cancelling a long-held card as this could reduce the average age of your accounts, which in turn, can negatively affect your score.
+But someone who has less-than-stellar credit might not benefit from canceling a long-held card, as this could reduce the average age of your accounts, which in turn, can negatively affect your score.

 Closing a credit card also will impact the percentage of available credit you have access to.
 This is known as your credit utilization ratio, and it’s another contributing factor that goes into computing your score.
 Generally speaking, the more credit you have access to and the less you use it, the better it is for your score.

 “Both FICO and VantageScore’s credit scoring systems reward you for having a lower balance-to-credit-limit ratio, and having an unused card helps to keep that ratio lower,” Ulzheimer says.